rizwan-kh/rizwan-kh.github.io/content/posts/k8s-traefik-v2.md

 ![traefik-dashboard](/traefik-dashboard.webp)

 ### Final thoughts
-This blog may not do justice in explaining how this tools exactly works, but my intent was to get you a working traefik deployment with AWS Route53, and I guess that would help someone in need.
+This blog may not do justice in explaining how this tool exactly works, however, I intended to get you a working traefik deployment with AWS Route53, and I guess that would help someone in need.